verana-labs/verana-docs/docs/learn/verifiable-public-registry/30-credential-schema.md

 # Credential Schemas

-When an ecosystem has created its `Trust Registry` in the VVTN, it can create and manage credential schemas.
+When an ecosystem has created its `Trust Registry` in a VPR, it can create and manage credential schemas.

 Here is the process for publishing a given credential schema, and make it usable by ecosystem participants:

-1. Ecosystem creates and configure a `Credential Schema` entry in the VVTN, linked to its `Trust Registry`.
+1. Ecosystem creates and configure a `Credential Schema` entry in a VPR, linked to its `Trust Registry`.
 Entry includes a **JSON schema**.
-2. Ecosystem issues, with its ecosystem DID, a **verifiable trust JSON schema credential**, which is a [json schema credential](https://www.w3.org/TR/vc-json-schema/) linked to the **JSON schema** created in the VVTN.
+2. Ecosystem issues, with its ecosystem DID, a **verifiable trust JSON schema credential**, which is a [json schema credential](https://www.w3.org/TR/vc-json-schema/) linked to the **JSON schema** created in the VPR.
-3. Ecosystem presents, in its DID document the **verifiable trust JSON schema credential** as a [linked verifiable presentation](https://identity.foundation/linked-vp/), and declares the VVTN in a "service" section.
+3. Ecosystem presents, in its DID document the **verifiable trust JSON schema credential** as a [linked verifiable presentation](https://identity.foundation/linked-vp/), and declares the VPR in a "service" section.

 Then, authorized issuers can issue **verifiable trust credentials** linked to the **verifiable trust JSON schema credential** issued by ecosystem DID.